 The exact personality types that make a successful truck driver have not been explored.
 However, it is reasonable to assume that, due to the emotionally draining nature of the job and the responsibility that comes with driving large trucks, successful truck drivers will have high emotional stability.
-They will also need to follow state rules and regulations surrounding trucking, this means that successful truck drivers will most likely score high on conscientiousness.
+They will also need to follow state rules and regulations surrounding trucking, which means that successful truck drivers will most likely score highly on conscientiousness.

 To be a successful truck driver, you will need t0 be a responsible driver and therefore have minimal road traffic accidents.
 One study found that excitement seeking and aggression had an impact on the number of road traffic accidents due to the driving behaviours they cause.
 These results imply that to be a successful truck driver, you should display low excitement seeking and low aggression.
 On a similar note, drivers without driving violations express a higher need for personal control, are significantly less risk-taking in their behaviour, are more conforming and inclined to avoid novel sensations as well as socially-stimulating situations than those with driving violations.
 Based on the results of this study, drivers who have less accidents, therefore making them more successful truck drivers, are likely to show personal control, less risk-taking behaviour and will most likely be introverted.

 Accomplishment and mastery